luc-vocab/steelplate-cryptocurrency/README.md

 * [M4 x 0.7 mm Thread, 12 mm Long](https://www.mcmaster.com/#93070A103)
 * [M4 x 0.7 mm Thread Hex Nut](https://www.mcmaster.com/#98676A200)

+The 12mm screws are sufficient to hold 3x 3mm plates.
+If you have less plates, less thick, or more (perhaps you have different seeds for different coins), then you'll need to get different screws.

+Then additionally, you'll want the letter punch kit.
+I ordered this one from ebay: [letter punch kit](http://www.ebay.com/itm/36pcs-4mm-New-Stamps-Letters-Alphabet-Numbers-Set-Punch-Steel-Metal-Tool-Craft/142456142451?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2060353.m2749.l2649).
+The design on the plate is designed to accomodate words at least 8 characters long, with each letter 4mm x 4mm.

+Finally, you can order zip ties to prevent tampering with the seed.

 # Alternatives
 ## Cryptosteel
 ## ColdTI